CBSE Class 9 Science Important Questions & Answers for Annual Exam 2021

-During the exam time, most of the students are seen shuffling with vast syllabus and a number of books to make good preparation for the exam.
+During the exam time, most of the students are seen shuffling with the vast syllabus and a number of books to make a good preparation for the exam.
 It may be a time consuming task.
 However, if you get to know the topics which are certain to be asked in the exam then it may help to brief the syllabus, thereby making the process of exam preparation easy and organised.

 Important Very Short Answer Type Questions:

 Here we are providing a set of questions that will help to prepare for the 1 mark questions.
 The set of Important MCQ questions and the very short answer type questions provided here will be quite helpful to prepare for the questions to asked in Section-A. All these questions are completely solved.

 Some sample questions from the set of Important Very Short Answer Type Questions for CBSE Class 9 Science Exam, are given below:

 Q. Mention two uses of isotopes in the field of medicine.

 (i) An isotope of cobalt is used in the treatment of cancer.